jkhsjdhjs/node-fetch-cookies/README.md

 #### Properties
 - `name` The identifier of the cookie.
 - `value` The value of the cookie.
-- `expiry` A [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object of the cookies expiry date.
+- `expiry` A [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object of the cookies expiry date or `null`, if the cookie expires with the session.
 - `domain` The domain the cookie is valid for.
 - `path` The path the cookie is valid for.
 - `secure` A boolean value representing the cookie's secure attribute.
 If set the cookie will only be used for `https` requests.
-- `subdomains` A boolean value specifying whether the cookie should be used for subdomains of the domain or not.
+- `subdomains` A boolean value specifying whether the cookie should be used for requests to subdomains of `domain` or not.

 #### new Cookie(cookie, url)
 - `cookie` The string representation of a cookie as send by a webserver.